XavierLevenfiche/Tactical-Networking/research-log.md

 Observation: LoRa networks work well for low-frequency telemetry and messaging but may struggle with high-frequency data such as rapid location updates.

+---

+### Entry 5 - Device Lock Limitations

+During testing it was discovered that some devices could not be modified due to bootloader restrictions.

+These limitations prevented installation of alternative operating systems such as GrapheneOS.

+Because of this constraint, the device could not be repurposed for experimentation as a field communication device.

+This highlighted the importance of **hardware compatibility when designing field networking systems**.